Fine Adjustment Screws

 Contact Types

 Adjuster screws are available in single- and dual-contact.
-Single-contact screws have a looser fit between the screw and nut components so that only one side of each course of threads on the screw contacts only one side of the corresponding thread of the nut/bushing.
+Single-contact screws have a looser fit between the screw and nut components so that only one side of each course of threads on the screw contacts one side of the corresponding thread of the nut/bushing.
 When the engagement is rotated in the opposite direction, the other side of the respective thread is in contact.
 These are meant to turn quite easily with minimum turning torque.
 The dual-contact type applies contact to both sides of each thread, to the point where there is zero axial lash or linear motion possible with mere axial tugging.
 The only axial motion possible is by rotating the screw engagement.

 Metering Applications